h2oai/datatable/.github/CONTRIBUTING.md

 * Don't end the summary line with a period.

 * If you are having trouble describing what a commit does, make sure it does not include several logical changes or bug fixes.
-Should that be the case please split it up into several commits using `git add -p`.
+Should that be the case, please split it up into several commits using `git add -p`.